 The Mass Communication and Society Division (MC&S) spans both traditional disciplines, such as advertising, public relations and journalism, and newer, convergent areas of study.
 We also encourage a variety of methodological approaches to the study of media and its many societal influences.
-One of the largest and most active of the AEJMC divisions, MC&S showcases faculty and graduate student research and teaching, offering competitive research awards for faculty and graduate students and showcasing best practices by top teachers in the field.
-The division also publishes Mass Communication & Society, a well-known quarterly research journal published by Taylor and Francis Group.
-See Mass Communication & Society – Research You Can Use.
+One of the largest and most active of the AEJMC divisions, MC&S promotes research, teaching, and professional freedom and responsibility, as well as typically co-sponsoring AEJMC’s annual midwinter conference.
+Our division is also known for the generous recognition it provides to both faculty and graduate students, such as research grants, top teaching awards, dissertation award, and our service award.
+The division also publishes Mass Communication & Society, a well-known research journal published by Taylor and Francis Group.
 A full list of current officers is available.
 Click on the division name above to visit the division’s website.

 The Media Ethics Division includes more than 300 scholars research and teaching in the fields of mass communication ethics.
 Since its inception in 1999, the division has been committed to favorably impacting the media professions by promoting academic/professional partnerships, ethical analysis, and ethics education.
 A full list of current officers is available.
 Click on the division name above to visit the division’s website.